jsthomas/jsthomas.github.io/content/ocaml-shell.md

   | Quit
 ```

-At this point, I found the OCaml compiler (and its emacs integrations,
+I found the OCaml compiler (and its emacs integrations, `merlin` and
-`merlin` and `tuareg`), very helpful for refactoring.
-I would revise
+`tuareg`) very helpful for refactoring.
+When I revised my types to
-my types to make them better reflect the data I wanted to model, and
+make them better reflect the data I wanted to model, the compiler
-the compiler would helpfully point out all of the things I needed to
+helpfully pointed out all of the things I needed to revise.
+At this
-revise to support the new model.

-The last phase of the project was to add support for output
-redirection and parallel commands.
-To do this, I introduced an
-Angstrom parser, and re-implemented support for `cd`, `exit`, and
+point, I introduced an Angstrom parser and re-implemented support for
-`path`.
-That allowed me to get familiar with the parser combinators
+`cd`, `exit`, and `path`.
+That allowed me to get familiar with the
-`*>` (which discards matched input), `many`, and `choice`, before
+parser combinators `*>`, `many`, and `choice`, before attempting the
-attempting the more complicated parsers needed to support `&`.
+(slightly) more complicated parsers needed to support `&` and `>`.

-Although the type system will protect you from a number of silly
+The type system will protected me from a number of silly mistakes, but
-mistakes, it isn't a silver bullet.
-I spent an hour or so confused
+it isn't a silver bullet.
+I spent an hour confused about why one of my
-about why one of my parsers would go into an infinite loop before
+parsers would go into an infinite loop before realizing I needed to
-realizing I needed to use `many1` instead of `many`.
-I think this is
+use `many1` instead of `many`.
+I think this is the sort of mistake I
-the sort of mistake I would learn to avoid if I spend more time
-working with Angstrom.
+would learn to avoid if I spend more time working with Angstrom.

-The compiler also can't help you from making dumb API mistakes.
-At one
+The compiler also didn't prevent me from making dumb API mistakes.
+At
-point I couldn't figure out why output redirection wasn't working
+one point I couldn't figure out why output redirection wasn't working,
-correctly before I realized I had mis-ordered the arguments to `dup2`;
+then I realized I had mis-ordered the arguments to `dup2`.
+Again, I
-again, I suspect this is something I'll spend less time on as I get
+suspect this is something I'll spend less time on as I get more
-more familiar with the Unix API.
+familiar with the Unix API.

 ## Discussion